 MS is an exceptionally difficult disease to research for a number of reasons:

 For all these reasons it is hard to compare people’s experiences scientifically.
-In order to research disease patterns and the effectiveness of new treatments, extensive placebo-controlled clinical trials are required.
+Registries, which collect data from clinics or directly from patients, can help to inform global research into the diagnosis and treatment of people living with MS. In order to research the effectiveness of new treatments, extensive randomised controlled clinical trials are required.

 Despite these difficulties, a wide range of research is taking place by thousands of scientists and researchers around the world.
 Some key topics of interest include:

 - Research into new treatments for progressive MS. The MS International Federation is a founder member of the Progressive MS Alliance, which is taking a global, collaborative approach to research into progressive MS.

 - Many of our members fund and support research into treatments for MS based on stem cells.